MapRVA/maprva.org/_pages/projects/water-crisis.md

 ### Maximum Severity

-This is a map of early survey results, where each cell is colored by the worst report in the cell.
+In this map each cell is colored by the most severe report in the cell.
 For example, if a cell contains a report of no water and a report of decreased pressure, it is colored as having no water (in red).

 <iframe
   title="OpenTrailStash"